-- Test examiner forgets to record a response.
+- The test examiner forgets to record a response.

-- Test examiner records response on the wrong question.
+- The test examiner records a response on the wrong question.

 - There is a red triangle in the review box when ending the test session.
 If the audio capture times out after two minutes, the test examiner should allow the student to complete the response and score the complete spoken response and not only what was recorded.

 Headsets: Use of headsets with a microphone for voice capture is not recommended, to enable interaction between the student and test examiner.